 -In 2008, 2.35 million people were injured in car accidents.
 515,000 of those injured were involved in an accident with a distracted driver

 -In the same year, more than 100,000 Texans were injured in crashes caused by driver inattention or distraction

 -A study conducted by the Virginia Technology Transportation Institute (VTTI) found that texting while driving is more dangerous than drinking and driving

 -The VTTI study also found that drivers who text while behind the wheel have a 23 times greater risk of being in an accident, as compared with a 4 times greater risk by drivers who are talking on a cell phone or who have consumed alcoholic beverages

 Experts, like those at the National Highway Transportation Safety Administration, believe that these numbers are conservative at best.
 The national statistics are based only on reported accidents in which the police indicated driver distraction as the cause of the accident.
 But not all states list driver distraction as a cause of an accident.
 Further, the statistics leave out all of the minor fender-benders and other accidents that went unreported to the police as well as those close-calls that could have resulted in a catastrophic collision.
 Thus, the actual number of crashes and fatalities caused by driver distraction may be much higher than reflected in the numbers.

 Driver distraction is a serious problem, regardless of the age or experience of the driver.
-If you or a loved one has been involved in an accident caused by a distracted driver, contact an experienced attorney today.
-You should not have to suffer because another driver thought making a phone call or reading a text message was more important than paying attention to the road.
+If you or a loved one has been involved in an accident caused by a distracted driver, contact an experienced distract driver attorney today.
+You should not have to suffer because another driver thought to make a phone call or reading a text message was more important than paying attention to the road.